Making use of groups

 Some images from Unsplash

-Your TradingView alerts, with charts, PM'd to you.
+Your TradingView alerts, with automated trading, with charts, PM'd to you.

 Auto-trade on any alert.